 It's all too familiar to any aspiring naturalista that going to the salon can be a nightmare.
 This is because most hairstylists don't know how to handle natural hair, they use the wrong products on your hair, like a sulfate shampoo or regular non-moisturizing conditioner or cream which are damaging to your hair.

-While store bought hair products with irritant chemicals is a no-no for your natural hair, having to spend so much more on natural hair products monthly is an even bigger turn off.
-Because the journey to healthy natural hair care can be an expensive one, we've come up with simple recipes on how to make your own natural hair shampoo, conditioner or cream without breaking the bank.
+While store-bought hair products with irritant chemicals are a no-no for your natural hair, having to spend so much more on natural hair products monthly is an even bigger turnoff.
+Because the journey to healthy natural hair care can be an expensive one, we've come up with simple recipes on how to make your own natural hair shampoo, conditioner, or cream without breaking the bank.

 Making Your Own Natural Hair Shampoo

 One of the many benefits of the DIY natural shampoo is that the natural ingredients used nourish, moisturize, and protect the hair.
-It also cleanses the hair of frequent product build up and leaves you with clean, shiny hair.
-More importantly, DIY shampoos close the hair cuticle and balances the pH level to protect against tangles and damage to the hair.
+It also cleanses the hair of frequent product build-up and leaves you with clean, shiny hair.
+More importantly, DIY shampoos close the hair cuticle and balance the pH level to protect against tangles and damage to the hair.
 This recipe allows for large quantities to be made and be reusable as long as you store it in an airtight container.

 What you need to make your natural hair shampoo

 - Get a large mixing bowl and grate the black soap into bits.
 If you don't have a grater, you can use a sharp knife and cut your black soap into bits.

 - While you are cutting, boil 2 or 3 cups of water in a large pot and leave it to boil.

 - Add the boiling water to the grated black soap, stir and break up the lumps of soap.

 - The next step is adding 3 tablespoons of almond oil to the mixture.